yousifnimah/Vue3-Lock-UI/readme.md

 - Unlocked Color

-  To customize a color for icon in unlocked situation
+  Customize the color for the icon in an unlocked situation.

   ```
   Type: String